2015 Las Vegas Bowl: Teams

 The game featured the BYU Cougars against their state rival, the Utah Utes.
-It was the 96th meeting in their Holy War rivalry, with Utah leading the series 57–34–4 entering the game.
-Their previous meeting was in 2013, when the Utes defeated the Cougars 20–13 in Provo.
+It was the 96th meeting in the Holy War rivalry, with Utah leading the series 57–34–4 entering the game.
+The two schools are 50 mi apart, approximately an hour's drive on Interstate 15.
+The name refers to the fact that BYU is owned and administered by The Church of Jesus Christ of Latter-day Saints (LDS Church), the largest church in Mormonism, while Utah is a secular and public university with a substantial LDS student population.

+Their previous meeting before the Las Vegas Bowl was in 2013, when the Utes defeated the Cougars 20–13 in Provo.
 In addition to determining the Las Vegas Bowl Champion, the game decided the 2015 Beehive Boot champion.
-The game cut short a scheduled hiatus in the rivalry; the teams had not played in the 2014 or 2015 regular seasons, but would resume doing so in 2016.
+The game cut short a scheduled hiatus in the rivalry; the teams had not played in the 2014 or 2015 regular seasons in but would resume doing so in 2016 to allow Utah to play a home-and-home against Michigan.

 BYU Cougars

 After finishing their regular season with a 9–3 record, bowl director John Saccenti extended an invitation for the Cougars to play in the game, which they accepted.

 This was the Cougars' sixth Las Vegas Bowl, extending their record for most appearances in the game.
 So far, the Cougars are 3–2 in the Las Vegas Bowl, having appeared in five consecutive games from 2005 until 2009.

 It was the final game at BYU for head coach Bronco Mendenhall, who accepted the same position with the Virginia Cavaliers on December 4, and for assistant coaches Robert Anae, Garett Tujague, Mark Atuaia, Jason Beck, Nick Howell, and Kelly Poppinga, who accepted positions on Virginia's new coaching staff.

-During the postgame interviews, Tom Holmoe stepped in during one segment and announced that Kalani Sitake had been officially hired to be the new head coach of BYU.
+During the postgame interviews, athletic director Tom Holmoe stepped in during one segment and announced that Kalani Sitake had been officially hired to be the new head coach of BYU.